Contact Chief Development Officer, Jared Bouzan

-Register with Director, Marketing & Communications to indicate intent to attend event.
-Upon event arrival, check-in at Registration table to notify staff of presence.
+Register with Development Communications Coordinator, Jeff Arnold (email@example.com), to indicate your intent to attend the event.
+Upon event arrival, check-in at the Registration table to notify staff of your presence.

 The safety, security, and privacy of our students and staff is NECC’s highest priority.
 Anyone attempting to gain unauthorized access to any areas without prior consent will be prosecuted to the fullest extent possible under federal, state, and local law.
-Media must notify Director, Marketing & Communications in advance of visits to ensure student safety and privacy as well as adequate parking.
+Media must notify Chief Development Officer, Jared Bouzan, in advance of visits to ensure student safety and privacy as well as adequate parking.